Schema

 .

-Flexible Vertex (Many-to-one) Mapping
+Flexible Node (Many-to-one) Mapping

 Consider the table below, which represents the friendships between individuals.
 Here’s a rephrased version: